Mahi/EasyPlayer/README.md

         # Actually, allow awp and deagle too
         player.restrictions -= {'weapon_awp', 'weapon_deagle'}

+Finally, I've added `cs_team` and `tf_team` properties which return the player's team as a string which is usable with Source.Python's `is_filters` and `not_filters`.

 ### How to install and use?
-To install `EasyPlayer` on your server with [Source.Python][sp] installed, simply drag and drop the `easyplayer.py` module into your `../addons/source-python/packages/custom/` directory, and restart your game server.
+To install `EasyPlayer` on your server with [Source.Python][sp] installed, simply drag and drop the `easyplayer` package into your `../addons/source-python/packages/custom/` directory, and restart your game server.
 To use `EasyPlayer` in your plugins, simply import it using `from easyplayer import EasyPlayer`.
 You can now either subclass your own player class from it, or use it as-is in your code.
 You can also use `from easyplayer import PlayerEffect` to create custom player effects for your subclasses.
-You should study the `easyplayer` module's content to learn more about how `PlayerEffect`'s work.
+You should study the `easyplayer` package's content to learn more about how `PlayerEffect`'s work.

-### Final words
-Keep in mind that `EasyPlayer` is still in beta, and might contain some bugs.
-If you have any suggestions for improvements, or possibly new player effects you'd like to see, leave an issue (or a pull request) to this repository and I'll answer asap.

 [sp]: http://forums.sourcepython.com/